joshbegley/nyt-latest/README.md

 **‘The thieves are running away’: Protesters flock to the capital from around Sri Lanka.**\
 `The atmosphere was generally peaceful, with young children accompanying their parents.
-People were processing news that President Gotabaya Rajapaksa had fled to the Maldives.`\
+People were processing the news that President Gotabaya Rajapaksa had fled to the Maldives.`\
 https://nytimes.com/2022/07/13/world/asia/sri-lanka-scene-protest.html?searchResultPosition=1

 **Biden’s Trip to Saudi Arabia Isn’t Destined to Fail**\